amethyst/rustrogueliketutorial/book/src/chapter_61.md

 ## Wrap-Up

 In this chapter, we started creating town portals - and wound up with a generic teleport system and a cleaned up movement system.
-That's a pretty good chapter!
+This gives a lot more tactical options for the player, and enables "grab loot, return and sell it" play mechanics (as seen in *Diablo*).
+We're getting much closer to the game described in the design document!

 ...